noamarchante/University_Management/README.md

 <div style="text-align: justify">
-You can register and with your account you can access and manage users, teachers, spaces, buildings, centres, degrees and teachers associated with spaces and degrees.
+You can register and with your account you can access and manage users, teachers, spaces, buildings, centers, degrees and teachers associated with spaces and degrees.
 This can be added, deleted, modified, searched, list details and list all items.